Montalvo Canton

 Montalvo Canton is a canton of Ecuador, located in the Los Ríos Province.
 Its capital is the town of Montalvo.
 Its population at the 2001 census was 20,067.

+Petita Palma who was known as the "black marimbera" formed a group called Tierra Caliente.
+One of her songs Andarele became well known.
+The Andarele has a back story from its origins in the Montalvo Canton.
+It is said to come from a particular area were the musicians would play the Andarele into the night.
+People would arrive and be entranced so that they stayed.
+At dawn some would still want to stay, while others would say "lets go".

 Demographics

 Ethnic groups as of the Ecuadorian census of 2010: